 Columbia College Hollywood does not discriminate on the basis of race, color, national origin, gender, sexual orientation, religion, age, marital status, veteran status, or disability in admissions and/or all other institutional policies.

 Who will my classmates be?High School Summer Program students come from high schools all over the U.S. Most students take one, two, or three High School Summer Program courses during the summer between their junior and senior year.

 Who are the faculty?Your instructors are Columbia College Hollywood faculty members who are also working entertainment industry professionals.

 Is there a graduation performance at the end of my course?At the end of your two-week course, we host a graduation day for you and your crewmates, cast mates, co-writers, collaborators, and family members where we’ll celebrate by screening your work in our 4K surround sound theater.

-What is the schedule like?Our summer courses are all two-week intensives which means you’ll be up early for breakfast, then in class on campus each weekday from 9:00 am to 5:00 pm.
-You’ll have breaks for lunch and just for hanging out with new friends.
+What is the schedule like?High School Summer courses are all two-week intensives.
+That means you’ll be up early for breakfast, then in class on campus each weekday from 10:00 am to 6:00 pm.
+You’ll have breaks for lunch and for just hanging out with new friends.
 On weekends, you’ll take field trips to Hollywood studios and production companies that are all within easy driving distance of our campus.

 Can I receive college credit for completing the course?If you successfully complete the course, you’ll earn 4 college credits.
 That’s equivalent to one regular 11-week Columbia College Hollywood course.
 When you’re ready for college, if you’re accepted into Columbia College Hollywood, those credits will fulfill one elective course requirement.
 As with any college course credit, if you choose to attend a different college or university, acceptance of the credits you earn for successful completion of your summer program course here is at the complete discretion of the institution to which you may seek to transfer.